marlonecobos/kuenm/README.md

 ### Final model evaluation

-Final models should be evaluated using independent occurrence data (i.e., data that has not being used during the calibration process that usually come from different sources).
-The *ku.enm.feval* function evaluates final models based on statistical significance (partial ROC) and omission rate (E = user-selected%).
-This function will return a folder containing a csv file with the results of the evaluation (see Figure 1, brown color).
+Final models should be evaluated using independent occurrence data (i.e., data that have not been used in the calibration process that usually come from different sources).
+The *ku.enm.feval* function evaluates final models based on statistical significance (partial ROC) and omission rate (*E*).
+This function will return a folder containing a .csv file with the results of the evaluation (see Figure 1, brown color).

 ``` r
 help("ku.enm.feval")